-Bright and tangy, this well-balanced Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint is as pretty as it is delicious.
+Bright and tangy with an earthy sweetness, this Pickled Beet Hummus recipe has white beans, za’atar, feta, and mint, and is as pretty as it is delicious.

-In this Pickled Beet Hummus White Bean Dip with Za’atar, Feta, and Mint, the natural sweetness and earthy flavor of beets is brightened with fresh lemon juice and garlic.
+In this Pickled Beet Hummus recipe, the natural sweetness and earthy flavor of beets is brightened with fresh lemon juice and garlic.
 Cannellini beans provide a great canvas/backdrop flavor.
 Tahini, a traditional hummus ingredient, adds creamy texture and subtle bitter nuttiness to balance out the sweetness of beets.
 And za’atar adds complexity.

 There’s absolutely no need to buy store-bought hummus when you discover just how easy it is to make at home.
 To make hummus, I simply add all ingredients to a food processor or blender and process until smooth and creamy.
 It couldn’t be any easier.